Geslain/minitroc-laundry/README.md

 5. Access the application at [http://localhost:3000](http://localhost:3000)

 Notes:
-- Le répertoire local `./uploads` sera automatiquement monté dans le conteneur Docker à l'emplacement `/app/uploads`.
+- The local directory `./uploads` will be automatically mounted in the Docker container at the location `/app/uploads`.
-- L'environnement de développement inclut le hot reload et est optimisé pour le développement.
+- The development environment includes hot reload and is optimized for development.
-- L'environnement de production est optimisé pour les performances et la sécurité.
+- The production environment is optimized for performance and security.

 For detailed deployment instructions and environment configuration, see the [Deployment Guide](docs/DEPLOYMENT.md).